ALive-research/Slicer-Liver/Docs/adr/0034-stage2-segments-table.md

      uses.
   5. Decisions 3–5 (tool registry, macro/micro gestures, QProcess
-     queue) and Decision 6 (validate-and-next seam) stand, with the gesture surface now a **selection-scoped toolbar** (Run ▾ over the selected structure's chains, Segment anatomy, Mark absent) instead of per-row action buttons — per-row button walls appear nowhere in the ecosystem.
-Transient Running/Interactive states surface on the toolbar/queue line, not in the segment status vocabulary.
+     queue) and Decision 6 (validate-and-next seam) stand, with the gesture surface now a **selection-scoped toolbar** — a multi-select **Run** (enqueue the default chain for every selected row) plus **Edit** (the embedded Segment Editor) — instead of per-row action buttons: per-row button walls appear nowhere in the ecosystem.
+There is no Segment-anatomy macro button (multi-select Run subsumes it) and no Mark-absent button (the attestation is the status-cell gesture, item 3); the Run ▾ per-chain menu arrives with the Decision-3 registry increment.
+     Transient Running/Interactive states surface on the
+     toolbar/queue line, not in the segment status vocabulary.

   §Conformance items referring to the confirm tag and the bespoke vocabulary read through this amendment (Completed replaces the